jlfaucher/mini-Prolog/README.md

 #### list_length(X, Length)

-Can be used to check/get the length of a list
+Get/Check the length of a list

     ?- list_length([a,b,c], 3).
     yes